nfsmaniac/discord.py-self.aiohttp/docs/api.rst

         The user has a PlayStation connection.

+    .. attribute:: playstation_stg

+        The user has a PlayStation staging connection.

+        .. versionadded:: 2.1

     .. attribute:: reddit

         The user has a Reddit connection.

+    .. attribute:: roblox

+        The user has a Roblox connection.

+        .. versionadded:: 2.1

     .. attribute:: riot_games

         The user has a Riot Games connection.

-    .. attribute:: samsung
+    .. attribute:: soundcloud

-        The user has a Samsung Account connection.
+        The user has a SoundCloud connection.

+        .. versionadded:: 2.1

     .. attribute:: spotify